datamesh-manager/example-gitops-repository/README.md

 └── teams
     └── fulfillment.yml
 ```
-Technically, all example configurations are transformed to json with yq and sent to the data mesh manager with curl.
+Technically, all example configurations are transformed to json with yq and sent to the Data Mesh Manager with curl.

 ## GitHub
 You can find the GitHub Action configuration [here](.github/workflows/push-to-dmm-action.yml).